-Each of these Post-It-Notes is going to become a challenge or puzzle in your escape room.
+Each of these Post-It notes is going to become a challenge or a puzzle in your escape room.

 Converting your story flow chart into a series of puzzles is surprisingly difficult.
 The best way I've found to do this is to add as much detail as you can now.